Thermo Fisher Scientific (NYSE:TMO) Issues FY 2021 Earnings Guidance

-The company also recently announced a quarterly dividend, which will be paid on Friday, October 15th.
-Shareholders of record on Wednesday, September 15th will be given a $0.26 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
+Stockholders of record on Wednesday, September 15th will be given a dividend of $0.26 per share.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 0.17%.
 The ex-dividend date of this dividend is Tuesday, September 14th.
-This represents a $1.04 dividend on an annualized basis and a yield of 0.17%.
-Thermo Fisher Scientific’s dividend payout ratio (DPR) is 5.32%.
+Thermo Fisher Scientific’s dividend payout ratio is currently 5.32%.

+Thermo Fisher Scientific announced that its board has authorized a share repurchase program on Thursday, September 23rd that authorizes the company to buyback $3.00 billion in outstanding shares.
+This buyback authorization authorizes the medical research company to reacquire up to 1.3% of its shares through open market purchases.
+Shares buyback programs are typically a sign that the company’s management believes its shares are undervalued.

-In other news, Director Jim P. Manzi sold 572 shares of the stock in a transaction on Friday, July 30th.
-The stock was sold at an average price of $536.54, for a total transaction of $306,900.88.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Marc N. Casper sold 10,000 shares of the stock in a transaction on Wednesday, August 4th.
-The shares were sold at an average price of $539.05, for a total value of $5,390,500.00.
+In related news, CEO Marc N. Casper sold 10,000 shares of the stock in a transaction on Wednesday, August 4th.
+The stock was sold at an average price of $539.05, for a total value of $5,390,500.00.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director Jim P. Manzi sold 572 shares of the stock in a transaction on Friday, July 30th.
+The shares were sold at an average price of $536.54, for a total value of $306,900.88.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.44% of the company’s stock.
+0.44% of the stock is currently owned by corporate insiders.

 Thermo Fisher Scientific, Inc engages in the provision of analytical instruments, equipment, reagents and consumables, software and services for research, analysis, discovery, and diagnostics.
 It operates through the following segments: Life Sciences Solutions, Analytical Instruments, Specialty Diagnostics, and Laboratory Products and Services.